techieshark/federalist/README.md

 ### Running locally (development)

-1. Download or clone the `18F/federalist` repository from Github and `cd` to that directory.
+1. Download or clone the `18F/federalist` repository from Github using command line or by clicking on the *clone or download* button above.
+1. Open terminal on your computer, and navigate to the directory where the repository was copied.
+You can use the `cd` to move to that directory.
+For example:
+`cd federalist`

-1. Run `nvm use` to ensure you are using the correct version of node.
+1. From terminal, type `nvm use`.
+This will check to see if you are using the correct version of node.
+If you aren't using the correct version, the message prompt will instruct you on setting the correct version.
-1. Run `yarn` to load modules and install Jekyll dependencies.
+1. Next, type `yarn` to load modules and install Jekyll dependencies.
-1. Make a copy of `config/local.sample.js` and name it `local.js` and place it in the `config` folder.
+1. Next, you'll want to make a copy of the `config/local.sample.js` file and name it `local.js`, keeping it in the same folder.
+To do this, type:
+`cp config/local.sample.js config/local.js`
-This will be the file that holds your S3 and SQS configurations.
+This file will hold your S3 and SQS configurations, which are used to tell Federalist where to store your files among other things.
 1. [Register a new OAuth application on GitHub](https://github.com/settings/applications/new).
 You'll want to use `http://localhost:1337/auth` as the "Authorization callback url".
-Once you have created the application, you'll see a `Client ID` and `Client Secret`.
+Once you have created the application, you'll see a `Client ID` and `Client Secret` on the next screen.
 Add these values to `config/local.js`.

+First, edit the file using terminal:

+`vi config.js`

+Next, use the arrow keys to move to the clientID and clientSecret sections of the file, and replace the these values with those provided by Github:

     ```js
     passport: {
       github: {